Potty Training Your Puppy

 Do your best to correct these circumstances for next time.
-And when your puppy realizes there is a reward for going potty in one location but not another, he will adjust and start to form better habits without being afraid.
+And when your puppy realizes there is a reward for going potty in one location but not another, they will adjust and start to form better habits without being afraid.

-If your puppy squats and urinates when he greets you, he may have a problem called submissive urination.
+If your puppy squats and urinates when he greets you, they may have a problem called submissive urination.
 Dogs and puppies that urinate during greetings are very sensitive and should never be scolded when they do this since punishment inevitably makes the problem worse.

 Most young puppies will grow out of this behavior if you are calm, quiet, and avoid reaching toward the head during greetings.
-Another helpful approach is to calmly ask your dog to sit for a tasty treat each time someone greets him.
+Another helpful approach is to calmly ask your dog to sit for a tasty treat each time someone greets them.

-Direct Him Away from Problem Areas
+Direct Them Away from Problem Areas

 - Be sure to use a good commercial product manufactured specifically to clean up doggy odors.
 Follow the manufacturer’s recommendations for usage.